Naoise-Ryan/Web-User-Interface-Design/Practicals/Lab 2/README.md

 #### HTML
 Cleaned up the html lab 1 to make it all more constistant and less duplicate style items Added in a table and form
+Added a new page in for a mailing list form
 #### CSS
 Remade and organised all of the css files into a more consistant style and removed duplicates Made cover image on home page scale with the size of the window